-RedHawk Architect can deploy a root file system image to a target system over an Ethernet network connecting the host machine to the target machine.
+RedHawk Architect can deploy a target system image to a target system over an Ethernet network connecting the host machine to the target machine.
 Installation of the root file system is performed by first creating a PXE-bootable installation image.
-A target machine can boot this installation image via PXE, which will then remotely copy the root file system image into the target's local drive media.
+A target machine can boot this installation image via PXE, which will then remotely copy the target system image into the target's local drive media.